 Salesforce takes a vital concept – CRM – and applies it to a platform approach that’s easy for companies to use.
 As a result, it’s taken off in the business world to an incredible extent, dominating the field even with other big vendors in play.

 Over the past few years, tech journalists and others have weighed in about exactly how Salesforce became the dominant model for CRM.
-A 2013 Forbes article took a look at how Salesforce latched on to some of the big ideas of the new cloud era to propel the brand to new heights.
-Much more recently, in May of 2017, Gartner continues to list Salesforce as a top option for aPaas, or “Applications Platform as a Service,” and documented its breakout status in its magic quadrant report.
+A 2013 Forbes article took a look at how Salesforce latched on to some of the big ideas of the new cloud era to propel its brand to new heights.
+Much more recently in 2018, Gartner selected Salesforce as a top CRM option for its “Voice of the Customer” via its innovative mobile application development.